Intervention

 • Role-playing video games played alone or against others online

 For more complex subject matter, games also offer an opportunity to bring a subject alive through play.
-For example, if you’re teaching your class about the civil rights movement or World War II, games will allow students to explore relevant themes, build empathy, and encourage critical thinking.
+For example, if you’re teaching your class about a historical movement or event, some games allow students to not only simulate parts of that moment in history but also explore relevant themes, build empathy, and encourage critical thinking.
 Let’s discuss different types of games and how they can be used to engage learners and support their work toward learning goals.

 Content-specific games

-Game-based learning in the classroom can also help students improve academic achievement by practicing skills found on standardized tests.
-For example, you could choose games that motivate students to practice math facts and the alphabet (such as “Math Blasters” or “ABC Animal Matching Memory Game”).
-Or use them to practice spelling words or definitions (such as “Spelling Adventure”).
+Game-based learning in the classroom can also zero in on skills found on standardized tests.
+For example, many games are focused on helping students to practice math facts or the alphabet or spell words correctly.

 Skill-building games

 Other games have more general goals, such as fostering creativity or teaching teamwork and communication skills.
-These include team competitions, athletics, debate clubs, and others.
+These include team competitions and many outdoor athletic games.
 These games help players practice skills in a competitive or cooperative environment.

 Games can help students practice PBIS goals

-As previously mentioned, some games are designed to teach specific skills, such as cooperation, problem-solving, conflict resolution, or communication.
+Some games are designed to teach specific skills, such as cooperation or conflict resolution.
 Games provide a low-stakes environment in which students can practice PBIS strategies, receive feedback, and monitor progress toward their goals.
 Games can also provide opportunities for social development, team building, and leadership skills through cooperative play.

 Games can help with classroom management

 Games can also help with overall classroom management by providing an easy way for teachers and students to communicate behavioral expectations and provide feedback on how well those expectations were met.
-Further, by encouraging cooperative play, as mentioned previously, you strengthen bonds between your students and foster a sense of community.
+Further, games that encourage cooperative play can have the effect of strengthening bonds among students and fostering a sense of community.

 Games motivate and engage learners

 Motivation is one of the most important aspects of education.
 Learners need to feel motivated to learn.
-One way to motivate learners is by using games as a tool for education.
-Games are fun and provide rewards, which can make learning easier because students enjoy doing it.
+Games are fun, provide quick feedback, and can be intrinsically motivating, which can add engagement to the learning process.

-To make sure you’re using games effectively, you need to understand what makes them effective in the first place.
-Here are four key principles to keep in mind:
+To make sure you’re using games effectively, here are a few general principles to keep in mind:

-• Games provide a clear goal, which is essential because it gives learners an immediate sense of purpose and direction.
-When students know where they’re going, they can get there more quickly.
+• Games can provide a clear goal.
+This aspect of gaming can give learners an immediate sense of purpose and direction.
+When students know where they’re going, they feel more invested in their learning and are able to see progress along the way.

-• Games give learners options for success.
-Games don’t just tell learners what to do.
-Games also give students choices about how to win or lose to increase engagement and help them feel like they were part of creating their own success or failure.
+• Games can give learners options for success.
+Many games don’t just tell learners what to do but rather give choices and help players feel like they were part of creating their own success or failure.

-• Games offer feedback on performance so learners can adjust course accordingly.
-We want to encourage students to welcome feedback and use it as a tool for improvement rather than view it as criticism.
-Through playing games, students have a chance to learn from their mistakes without feeling like failure is the final word.
+• Games can offer feedback on performance.
+Learners can adjust course quickly and strategically.
+Students learn to welcome feedback and use it as a tool for improvement rather than view it as criticism.
+Through playing games, students have a chance to learn from their mistakes and persist through failure.

-There are few things in this world that foster a sense of community like games.
-The principles of friendly competition, cooperation, and mutual assistance are all supported and reinforced through games with peers.
+Games are more than just fun; they can support learning goals and foster a sense of community.
+When done right, friendly competition and cooperation are reinforced over the course of playing games with and against peers.
 Gamification in the classroom can also offer an opportunity to practice new skills in a supportive environment.
 These new skills will help students develop healthier relationships with others in and out of school.

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.